omiranda/polyneuro_risk_score/docs/detailed_description.md

     - B. Number from 0 to 1 to indicate the Blue value for the RGB colormap.

 #### **path_Group_Color_Table**
-If not provided, colors will be assigned
+This optional argument corresponds to a table with colors for categorical variables used as covariates.
+Those colors are used to colorcode subjects in scatter plots.
+If not provided, colors will be auto-assigned.

 #### **output_folder**.
 Define the path to save the results.
 If not provided, the function will make a folder named *BWAS* in the location where the function is called and it will save the results there.